 Paleo Apple Pie Bars made with only 6 ingredients are a warmly-spiced inviting grain-free treat!
-Dairy-free, vegan and refined sugar-free, these super simple yet incredibly flavorful apple pie bars are an absolute delight!
+Dairy-free, vegan and refined sugar-free, these super simple yet incredibly flavorful gluten-free apple pie bars feature a buttery shortbread crust, delectable crumb topping, and are the perfect fall dessert!

 If there is one personality trait I will always openly admit to it is that I simply will not willingly bake complicated things.